LearnSphere/WorkflowComponents/AnalysisBkt/README.md

 1. Ant 1.9 or greater
 2. Java Enterprise Edition Software Development Kit (J2EE SDK)
 2. Eclipse or Cygwin

 3. Git

     git clone https://github.com/PSLCDataShop/WorkflowComponents WorkflowComponents

+4. Since his component contains a compiled program, you may have to run

+    make

+from the command-line WorkflowComponents/AnalysisBkt/program/standard-bkt-public-standard-bkt

+Then, copy the predicthmm.exe and trainhmm.exe to the "AnalysisBkt/program" directory.

 II.
 Documentation